cognitedata/oryx/README.md

 ## Error handling

 Errors are handled by the main handler logic.
 Every HTTP handler returns `Task<Result<Context<'r>, HandlerError<'err>>>`.
-Thus every stage in the pipeline may be short-circuit by `Error`, or continued by `Ok`.
-The error type is generic and needs to be customized by the client SDK or application.
+Thus every stage in the pipeline may be short-circuit by `Error`, or be continued by `Ok`.
+The error type is generic and needs to be set by the client SDK or application.
+Oryx don't know anything about how to decode the `ResponseError`.

 ```fs
 type HandlerError<'err> =